-- 1.1 The offensive team on the field must hold a huddle after a time-out, half time, or a change of possession.
-A huddle is not mandatory in any other cases.
-An infraction to this rule brings a penalty for illegal procedures. - 1.2 The team on offense has twenty (20) seconds to put the ball in play.
-The official will give a reasonable period of time for both teams to regroup and will then whistle the twenty (20) seconds period to start.
-If the ball is not put in play before the end of the twenty (20) seconds, the offense will receive a penalty for a time count violation.
+1.1 The team on offense has 20 seconds to put the ball in play and teams will be notified verbally when there are 10 seconds left.
+The officials will give a reasonable period of time for both teams to regroup and will then whistle the 20 seconds period to start.
+If the ball is not put in play before the end of the 20 seconds, the offense will receive a penalty for a delay of game violation.